barese17/barese17/README.md

 ### Hi there 👋

+My name is Azamat Atikeyev and I'm from Kazakhstan.
+I'm a creative front-end developer and animator.

+Email: azamat.atikeyev17@gmail.com

 <!--
 **barese17/barese17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.